 - barcodes printed over glossy substrates can cause scanning problems, or barcodes printed in a glossy black

 - lamination, shrink wrap or other membranes installed over the barcode after verification can cause unexpected problems

 Some scanning problems are not caused by the scanner optics or the reflectivity of the barcode.
 Scanner programming could be the culprit.
 When setting up a scanning system, limiting the number of digits that can be accepted in the barcode data field can cause an A grade barcode to not scan.

-Symbologies with optional check digits, such as ITF (Interleaved Two-of-Five) and Code 39 can be an unexpected trap, as can EAN barcodes that should be compatible with a 12 digit UPC-friendly scanning system—but encode a 13th digit that the system may not be programmed to accept.
+Symbologies with optional check digits, such as ITF (Interleaved Two-of-Five) and Code 39 can be an unexpected trap.
+Likewise, EAN barcodes that should be compatible with a 12 digit UPC-friendly scanning system—but encode a 13th digit that a scanning system may not be programmed to accept.
 If the verifier says the barcodes are good but the scanner cannot read them, check the scanner configuration for barcode data field size and check digit.